From Joyce’s Giacomo Joyce:

 Frail gift, frail giver, frail blue-veined child.

 Three in imaginary love connect through a flower Lucia gives to Amalia.
-Amalia accepts the advances of her teacher only at arm’s length from a generation’s distance.
+Amalia accepts the advances of her teacher only at arm’s length and from a generation’s distance.
 Perhaps the student associates herself with Lucia, the toddler, to restore her threatened status as an innocent participant in an innocent academic relationship.

 Joyce feared his sexual feelings for Lucia and imposed his neurosis onto Bloom and Milly.
 For Bloom, Milly is Molly persistent in adoring him.
 Milly wars against her mother who is now calloused against her father.
 Lucia also fights Nora’s suppression of too-soon sexuality.
 The author concocts a rationalization where Milly is a mere extension of Molly and, therefore, an extension of Bloom’s devotion for his wife.
 Through his art, Joyce excused himself for his urges toward Lucia if she is merely a projection of a younger version of Nora.
 Pot scaled or not.
 This tea is weak.